Available to rent or buy from Vimeo on Demand. Check out the trailer for more information.

 - BRIAN REYNOLDS: Brian worked closely with Phil at Hammer Films and together they had the pleasure of working with many of the company’s stars, including Valerie Leon, Jenny Hanley, Madeline Smith, Peter Cushing, Christopher Lee and Ralph Bates.
 They jointly published their experiences in their recent book, Running Scared.

-PETER CUSHING: In His Own Words is produced and directed by Richard Edwards.
+Produced and directed by Richard Edwards.